nuuuwan/news_lk3_data/README.md

 *2025-09-04 10:18:00* · [`adaderanalk`](https://www.adaderana.lk/news/112166/shanudi-amaya-of-ambalangoda-sri-devananda-secures-highest-marks-in-scholarship-exam) · `en`

+Shanudi Amaya of Ambalangoda Devananda secures highest marks in scholarship exam

-According to the results of the 2025 Grade 5 Scholarship Examination, Shanudi Amaya Ashwini, a student of the Sri Devananda College of Ambalangoda, has secured first place in the island.
+According to the results of the 2025 Grade 5 Scholarship Examination, Shanudi Amaya Ashwini, a student of the Sri Devananda College in Ambalangoda, has secured first place in the island.

-◼️
+Meanwhile, Anandhasothi Lakshan, a student of the Jaffna Hindu Primary School, obtained the highest marks in the Tamil medium.

+Meanwhile, the district-level cut-off marks of the Grade 5 Scholarship Examination 2025 were released by the Department of Examination.

+The results of the 2025 Grade 5 Scholarship Examination were released online, last night (03).

+Accordingly, the results can be viewed on the department’s official website: www.doenets.lk.

+The 2025 Grade 5 Scholarship Examination was held on August 10 at 2,787 centres across the island.
+A total of 307,951 candidates sat for the exam.

+...

 [Data](articles/18c9f94e.json)